EcoBlock-Network/eco_weave/README.md

 ---

 ### 5. **Add a Transaction to the Tangle**
-Adds a validated transaction to the Tangle, ensuring no duplicates.
+Add a validated transaction to the Tangle, ensuring no duplicates.

 **Example:**
 ```rust